-Diabetes insipidus: Despite its name, this disease is not related to diabetes mellitus and has nothing to do with high blood sugar.
-Instead, it’s a rare disorder of the kidneys that causes people to urinate up to 20 times more often than people without the condition.
+Diabetes insipidus: Despite its name, this disease is not related to diabetes mellitus and has nothing to do with high blood sugar. it’s a rare disorder caused by brain or kidney diseases that causes people to urinate up to 20 times more often than people without the condition.

 “Type 3” diabetes: This condition not really a type of diabetes at all.
 Rather, it’s a name some scientists have proposed for Alzheimer’s disease, since some research suggests that one cause of Alzheimer’s may be insulin-resistant cells in the brain.